USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch02_modeling_system.md

 **Figure 2-3.
 Initial and boundary conditions preprocessing for CMAQ**

+#### 2.5.2.9 Chemical mechanism

-***Chemical mechanism:*** Both the vertical concentration profiles and the CCTM concentration fields have specific chemical mechanisms associated with them, which are a function of how the files were originally generated.
+Both the vertical concentration profiles and the CCTM concentration fields have specific chemical mechanisms associated with them, which are a function of how the files were originally generated.
 Either a generic ASCII input profile or an existing CCTM 3-D concentration file can be used to generate initial and boundary conditions for the CCTM.
 The user must consider the gas-phase chemical mechanism and aerosol module being used for the CCTM simulation when configuring ICON and BCON.
 CMAQ includes ASCII input profiles for the RACM2, CB05,and SAPRC-07T photochemical mechanisms and the CMAQ AERO6 aerosol module.
 Existing CCTM 3‑D concentration fields could have been generated using several different chemical mechanisms.

 The chemical mechanism used in the CCTM and the CMAQ input processors must be consistent with the mechanism used to generate the concentration fields input to ICON and BCON.
 In other words, users must generate separate initial and boundary conditions using the same chemical mechanism that will be used for the CCTM simulation.